-If you’d like to read about my hikes in the Peak District in more detail, check out my Adventures in the Peak District posts.
+If you’d like to read about my hikes in the Peak District in more detail, check out 4 Beautiful Day Hikes in the Peak District.

 Getting there: Trains from Manchester Piccadilly stop at Edale and Hope Station via the Hope Valley line and take around 40-50 minutes.

 Based in Altrincham, Cheshire, Dunham Massey is a National Trust Georgian house with an all-season garden and 192.7 acre deer park.
 Dunham Park itself dates back to the Middle Ages and some 31,000 trees were planted in the pasture-woodland in the early 18th century.